Spatially heterogeneous learning by a deep student machine: Replica theory

 \subsubsection{Generalization errors}

-The generalization error $\epsilon$ is obtained as shown in the bottom panels of Fig.~\ref{fig_replica_plots} and Fig.~\ref{fig_replica_all_epsilon}.
-The relation $\epsilon=\epsilon(\alpha)$ is called often as {/it learning curves}.
+Now we turn to the generalization error $\epsilon$ which is of our main interest in the present paper.
+It is obtained as shown in the bottom panels of Fig.~\ref{fig_replica_plots} and Fig.~\ref{fig_replica_all_epsilon}.
+The relation $\epsilon$ vs $\alpha$ is called often as {\it learning curves}.
 Without learning $\alpha=0$, $\epsilon=1/2$ because the student just makes random guesses.
-Increasing $\alpha$ the generalization error $\epsilon$ decreases.
-It can be seen that for a fixed $\alpha$, the generalization error first increases increasing the depth $L$ but then saturates to a value $\epsilon < 1/2$.

-The learning curves consist of two parts.
-For sufficiently small $\alpha$ where the two crystalline phases at the boundaries remain disconnected from each other separated by the liquid phase in the center, $\epsilon$ does not depend on the depth $L$.
-The reason is that the contribution from the liquid region where $q(l)=Q(l)=0$ to the generalization error \eq{eq-generalization-error-replica} is just just zero: it contributes neither positively nor negatively.
-On the other hand, the crystalline region where $q(l),Q(l) >0$ contribute negatively to the generalization error \eq{eq-generalization-error-replica} and it is is independt of $L$ as long as the two crystalline regions do not meet.
-For sufficiently large $\alpha$ where the central liquid gap is filled up by the crystalline phase, the learning curve starts to depend on the depth $L$.
-The remarkable is the former regime where $\epsilon$ does not depend on the depth $L$.
-There the system generalizes even though the central part is in the liquid phase due to over-parametrization.
+The learning curves $\epsilon=\epsilon_{L}(\alpha)$ consist of two parts as follows. \begin{itemize} \item Let us recall that for sufficiently small $\alpha$, the two crystalline phases at the boundaries remain disconnected from each other separated by the liquid phase in the center and that the profile of the order parameters are independent of $L$ since the two crystalline regions do not meet as we discussed in sec.~\ref{sec-analysis-order-parameter}.
+In this regime the learning curve does not depend on the depth $L$, i.~e. \red{$\epsilon=\epsilon_{\infty}(\alpha)$}.
+The reason is that the contribution from the liquid region where $q(l)=Q(l)=0$ to $\epsilon$ \eq{eq-generalization-error-replica} is just zero: it contributes neither positively nor negatively to $\epsilon$.
+On the other hand, the crystalline region where $q(l),Q(l) >0$ contribute negatively to $\epsilon$ \eq{eq-generalization-error-replica} and it is is independent of $L$ as long as the two crystalline regions do not meet.
+It is remarkable that $\epsilon_{\infty}(\alpha) < 1/2$ and decreases with increasing $\alpha$: the system generalizes even though the central part is in the liquid phase due to over-parametrization. \item Increasing $\alpha$, the crystalline phases meet at some critical point $\alpha_{c1}(L)$ and the central liquid phase disappear.
+Note again that $\alpha_{c1}(L)$ is larger for larger $L$.
+For sufficiently large $\alpha > \alpha_{c1}(L)$ where the central liquid gap is filled up by the crystalline phase, the learning curve depend on the depth $L$ as the order parameters now depend on $L$.
+For even larger $\alpha > \alpha_{c2}(L)$, we speculate that $\epsilon$ jumps to $0$ due to the 1st order transition mentioned in sec.~\ref{sec-analysis-order-parameter} \end{itemize}